notebook-sharing-space/nbss-upload/README.md

 help fight abuse.

 You can enable annotations via `hypothes.is` by passing `--enable-annotations` or `-a`.
-The notebook can be made discoverable to search engines by passing `--enable-discvery` or `-d`.
+The notebook can be made discoverable to search engines by passing `--enable-discovery` or `-d`.

 All notebook formats supported by notebooksharing.space - `.ipynb`, `.rmd`, `.html`